 This year has been a rough one for me health-wise.
-January ended with me in the hospital, after an ultrasound scan revealed a 9-cm-wide aneurysm to the aorta in my lower abdomen.
-A young doctor by the name of Giovanni Della Casa noticed the problem while checking my lymph nodes for traces of a recent melanoma.
-My lymph nodes were clean but Doctor Della Casa … Continue reading What a Way to Start 2021
+January ended with me in the hospital after an ultrasound scan revealed a 9-cm-wide aneurysm to the aorta in my lower abdomen.
+A young doctor noticed the problem while checking my lymph nodes for traces of a recent melanoma.
+My lymph nodes were clean.
+But Doctor Giovanni Della Casa of the FKT Outpatient Clinic in … Continue reading What a Way to Start 2021

 On or about three months ago two Italian fishing boats and their crews were high-jacked while in international waters of the Mediterranean Sea by armed militias of one of the most unpredictable dictators in the Arab World.
 General Haftar, who rules over the eastern half of what was once Libya, ordered the two fishing boats commandeered and forced to dock in a Cyrenaican port, their … Continue reading Why does Italy often act as a junior partner of NATO rather than the senior partner and major naval power that it is?